Star-studded music video aims to steer teens away from smoking.

-The mortality rate for American smokers is three times that of people who never smoked, according to the Centers for Disease Control and Prevention (CDC).
-It’s one of the leading causes of preventable death.
+The mortality rate for American smokers is three times that of people who never smoked, according to the

 The music video also includes appearances by King Bach, Grace Helbig, Harley Morenstein, and AlphaCat.
 It’s sort of like the “We Are the World” of anti-smoking PSAs, only Michael Jackson wasn’t involved, and your parents probably have no idea who any of the singers are.
 But at least it’s for an equally good cause.

 “Left Swipe Dat” is set to premiere Sunday at the Grammy Awards.